 WHO WE ARE

 The AFGC is an industry association which represents the manufacturers and suppliers behind Australia’s food, beverage, and grocery brands.
-Founded in 1995, it is the largest and most respected voice of the Australian fast moving consumer goods industry.
+Founded in 1995, it is the largest and most respected voice of Australia’s fast moving consumer goods industry.

-The AFGC promotes sound public policy, champions initiatives that increase productivity and profitable growth and helps to protect the safety and security of the consumer product supply through a commitment to scientific and supply chain excellence and industry best practices.
+We promote sound public policy, champion initiatives that increase productivity and profitable growth, and help protect the safety and security of the consumer product supply through a commitment to scientific and supply chain excellence and industry best practices.

 THE INDUSTRY WE REPRESENT

-It’s also sustaining Australia through the provision of jobs and economic opportunities.
-In 2016-17, the food, beverage and grocery processing industry directly employed almost 320,302 people, with 40% of those jobs located in regional areas.
+It’s also sustaining Australia through by creating jobs and economic opportunities.
+In 2016-17, the food, beverage and grocery processing industry directly employed 320,300 people, with 40% of those jobs located in regional areas.
 One out of every three jobs in manufacturing in Australia are in the food and grocery sector, with 234,641 people employed in food and beverage processing; 29,948 employed in grocery manufacturing and 55,713 people employed in the fresh produce sector.

 This diverse and sustainable industry is made up of over 30,748 businesses and accounts for over $67.9 billion of the nation’s international trade.
 These businesses range from some of the largest globally significant multinational companies to small and medium enterprises, often family owned and run.

 Download our latest State of the Industry Report.

 WHAT WE DO

 AFGC promotes the role the industry plays in sustaining Australia’s economic, community and environmental health.
 We advocate on issues of concern and interest to the industry, and acts as a forum to discuss and pursue those issues.